steemit/devportal-tutorials-js/tutorials/07_get_post_comments/README.md

 ## Post comments

-On selection of a particular post from the list, `openPost` function is fired as it is explained in [Get post details]() tutorial.
+On selection of a particular post from the list, `openPost` function is fired as it is explained in [**Get Post Details**]() tutorial.
 This function will call the `get_content` function to fetch content of the post.
 Right after root post is displayed properly, we use `get_content_replies` function to fetch comments made on that post, function requires author and permlink of the root post to fetch its comments.

 ```javascript
 client.database.call('get_content_replies', [author, permlink]).then(result => {